galiean251/bespoke/README.md

 ## How to use this script

-- Clone the repository using the command `git clone https://github.com/seangalie/bespoke.git`
+- Clone the repository using the command `git clone https://github.com/seangalie/bespoke ~/.bespoke`
-- Switch into the cloned directory using `cd ./bespoke/`
+- Switch into the cloned directory using `cd ~/.bespoke/`
 - Remember to make the script executable with `chmod +x bespoke.sh`
+- Run the script `./bespoke.sh`

 ## Using Debian?